where Jesus has entered as a forerunner for us, having become a high priest forever according to the order of Melchizedek.Hebrews 6:20(NASB)

-In chapter 6 the author seeks to develop our doctrinal understanding and strengthen our faith in the never-failing, steadfast devotion of Christ, towards us.
-He fastened the confidence we have in Christ to His finished work at Calvary, which secured our forgiveness of sin; our eternal future and our confident access into the throne-room of grace, and restored fellowship with the Father.
+In chapter 6 the author seeks to develop our doctrinal understanding and strengthen our faith in the never-failing, steadfast devotion of Christ towards us.
+He fastens the confidence we have in Christ to His finished work at Calvary, which secured our forgiveness of sin, our eternal future, and our confident access into the throne-room of grace and restored fellowship with the Father.

-Heavenly Father, thank You for Jesus and all that He has done for me, and for all who are born from above.
-Thank You that He is our heavenly High Priest, Whose entrance in heaven guarantees our own position in the coming kingdom of Christ.
-Increase my understanding of Your word and all that it teaches and we pray that many, both Jew and Gentile alike, would come to a saving knowledge in the Lord Jesus, and swell the numbers of those that are saved - by grace through faith in Him.
-This we ask in Jesus' name, AMEN.
+Heavenly Father, thank You for Jesus and all that He has done for me and for all who are born from above.
+Thank You that He is our heavenly High Priest Whose entrance in heaven guarantees our own position in the coming kingdom of Christ.
+Increase my understanding of Your Word and all that it teaches, and I pray that many, both Jew and Gentile alike, would come to a saving knowledge of the Lord Jesus and swell the numbers of those that are saved - by grace through faith in Him.
+This I ask in Jesus' name, AMEN.